Blive77/Cybersecurity/README.md

 To ensure the executable is not detected as a virus, I combined the file SimpleLoader.cpp, which is flagged by Windows Defender and antivirus software, with the FilelessShellcode.cpp.
 This approach allows for the download of the payload on a remote machine, preventing detection.
 Additionally, SSL encryption with a custom certificate was implemented to secure the communication of the backdoor and prevent data detection.

-It is essential to approach ethical hacking responsibly, adhering to legal frameworks and guidelines.
+It is essential to approach ethical hacking responsibly, following legal frameworks and guidelines.

 If you have any further questions or need clarification, feel free to ask!